lukepulaski/lukepulaski.github.io/94-expos/94-expos-main.md

 Fast-forward ten years, and the Montreal Expos ceased to exist as a franchise, moving to Washington DC and becoming the Nationals.
 Among other factors, the 1994 players' strike is cited as a primary reason for the team's demise.
 The 1994 Expos were already financially in dire straits and had the second-lowest player payroll in all of MLB, and the strike only exacerbated those issues.
-Expos management contended at the time and years afterward that the strike deprived the team of additional revenue from regular season and potential playoff games, rendering them unable to sign the players let go in the offseason.
+Expos management contended at the time and years afterward that the strike, which deprived the team of additional revenue from regular season and potential playoff games, rendered them unable to sign the players let go in the offseason.

 In the following study, I test the validity of the claim that, had the strike never occurred, the Expos would have come up